Job Specification

 facilities, satellite locations, and other related units.

-Acts as a witness for the state and testifies before formal
+Acts as a witness for the State and testifies before formal hearings,

-hearings, Grand Juries, Courts of Law, administrative hearings,
+Grand Juries, Courts of Law, administrative hearings, or other judicial

-Oversees the deployment and redeployment of correction officers
+Oversees the deployment and redeployment of correctional police

-in searches for escaped juvenile offenders and the issuance of
+officers in searches for escaped juvenile offenders and the issuance

 successful apprehension and arrest of offenders against the law.